 Reciprocal roof.
 Simple calculations on a reciprocal roof Model of a reciprocal roof, made from natural materials.

 Historically, wattle and daub has been one of the most common wall infill techniques for timber framed buildings.
 Timber building.
 What is it?

 Way before stone-age people lived in caves, trees would have provided a haven for our ancestors.
 And after caves, timber would probably have been one of the first human building materials.
+Nowadays there are several styles of timber building.
 Thatching.
 What is it?

 Stonemasonry has existed since humans could first make tools to work stone.
 Stonemasons work rock into the desired, often geometric shapes, and then use the stones to make structures.
-Whilst some stone work is done ‘dry’, much stonemasonry involves the use of mortars, and the understanding of the crucial relationship between the mortar and the stone.
-There are three main aspects to the stonemason’s craft: choosing and shaping the stone; the lime process; and the structural work of building in stone.
 Round wood timber framing.
 What is it?

 They are waterproof wooden tiles for exterior cladding of buildings – more typically roofs, but also walls.
 A shingle is a shaped (profiled or dressed) shake.
+In other words, a shake is a raw, split piece of wood and a shingle is that same shake shaped to have a slightly different angle (slightly thicker towards the bottom), and a chamfered bottom edge to make it easier to lay on a roof.
 Natural paints.
 What are they?